Real Estate Prices and Overview

 any neighborhood in America?
 It's true!
 In fact, 60.8% of

 E Belt Line Rd / Josey Ln is also pretty special linguistically.
 Significantly, 75.0% of its residents five years old and above primarily

 speak Spanish at home.
 This is a higher percentage than 96.8% of all U.S. neighborhoods.

 Notable & Unique: People

-of the adult residents in the E Belt Line Rd / Josey Ln neighborhood do
+The E Belt Line Rd / Josey Ln neighborhood is unique for having just

 Notable & Unique: Real Estate